 Experienced Mobile Disability Attorney Helping People Obtain Their Supplemental Security Income Benefits

+At Walton Law we assist the residents of Baldwin and Mobile County who are seeking assistance from Social Security.
 If your application for Supplemental Security Income (SSI) has been denied, disability benefits attorney Randy Walton in Fairhope can help.
 There are many steps you can take to request a hearing or appeal a denial of benefits.
 Walton Law, LLC helps people throughout Mobile and Baldwin County who have been turned down for SSI.

 What is SSI?

 The SSI program provides monthly income to people who are age 65 or older, or are blind or disabled, and have limited income and financial resources.
 Unlike Social Security Disability (SSD), which is based on the contributions to Social Security that come out of your earnings, you can be eligible for SSI even if you have never worked in an employment covered under Social Security.

 How much can I receive in SSI benefits?

 Currently, the maximum SSI payment for an eligible individual is $733 per month for an individual or $1,100 per month for a couple.
 This amount may be reduced by other income coming into your household.

 What does it mean to have “limited income”?